Bayesian Embeddings for Few-Shot Open World Recognition: The Non-Parametric Gaussian-Dirichlet Mixture Model

 \subsection{Open-World Few-Shot Learning}

 Our approach builds on a line of work in few-shot learning/meta-learning as Bayesian inference \cite{grant2018recasting, harrison2018meta, gordon2018meta, harrison2019continuous}.
 In particular, let $X = [\bm{x}_1, \ldots, \bm{x}_K], Y = [y_1, \ldots, y_K]$ denote context data, used to improve predictions.
 Practically, context data is the complete set of labeled data available (either known-known or unknown-known class data).
 We assume $y_k \in \mathbb{N}^+$ for all $k$.
-We wish to optimize the posterior predictive likelihood
+We wish to optimize the posterior predictive likelihood\footnote{We assume independence between the parameters of the generative model of $y$ and those of the conditional generative model of $y\mid \bm{x}$, and thus we have $p(y_*\mid Y,X) = p(y_*\mid Y)$.}

 in expectation over \textit{context data}\footnote{This process is equivalent to optimizing the marginal likelihood in empirical Bayesian inference \cite{grant2018recasting,robbins1956empirical}.} $X,Y$ and test datapoint $\bm{x}_*, y_*$.
 Critically, our approach must be capable of handling a growing number of classes to handle the open-world setting.
 We turn to a non-parametric embedding-based few-shot learning framework based on the Dirichlet process Gaussian mixture model \cite{neal2000markov, fox2009bayesian}.